 In order to earn your rewards, you need to pay off your credit cards, in full, every month.
 This can be tricky for someone who is used to carrying a balance on their credit cards.
 Another downside is that in order to take full advantage of travel hacking and reward earnings the higher the credit you have, the better.
 This can feel limiting for those who might not have the best credit.
 Lastly, travel hacking takes some organization and being acutely aware of your budget and spending.
 If this isn’t something you are great at, but you know you want to start travel hacking that’s okay!
 There are some awesome free programs and apps that can help you!

 If you are looking for more info about the pros and cons of travel hacking, check out this great article by Forbes – Travel Hacking in 60 Seconds.

 Will travel hacking hurt my credit?

 Your credit score is determined by so many things, but the biggest factor is your debt-to-credit ratio.
-Like I mentioned earlier, travel hacking can actually work wonders for your credit if you do it right!
+As I mentioned earlier, travel hacking can actually work wonders for your credit if you do it right!
 Having a lot of available credit (many cards and credit lines) but very little debt (paying your cards off each month) will greatly improve your credit!
 Yes, every time you open a credit card, a credit check is performed and credit checks do ding your score for a minute, and it’s rarely more than 10 points.

 What really matters when considering your credit is your overall credit history.
-Banks, credit card companies, mortgage companies all want to know, do you pay your bills on time, and do you have a good debt-to-credit ratio?
+Banks, credit card companies, and mortgage companies all want to know, do you pay your bills on time, and do you have a good debt-to-credit ratio?
 If you can answer yes to these two questions, you will be golden!